REUSE in the News

 Teresa Mannix, Georgetown University McDonough School of Business

 “Eight student teams on a mission to make a positive impact on society presented their startup ideas to a panel of expert judges during the Leonsis Family Entrepreneurship Prize “Bark Tank” Pitch Competition on Thursday, October 26, 2023, at Georgetown University’s McDonough School of Business, taking home $125,000 in prizes. . . .
 Georgetown REUSE tied for third place, receiving $15,000.
 Georgetown REUSE works to increase accessibility, reduce waste, and promote a circular system of consumption by way of providing affordable and pre-loved clothing, school supplies, and dorm materials to students and community members.
-It is led by Rita Alan (SFS’24), Molly Austin (SFS’25).”
+It is led by Rita Alan (SFS’24), Elizabeth Packard (CAS ’25).”

 2023 SFS GIPC Finals